jeremybennett/torcs/src/doc/architecture.md

 ### Track #

-Track is responsible for loading tracks into the TORCS tTrack structure.
+Track (@ref trackmodint) is responsible for loading tracks into the TORCS tTrack structure.
 The interface is specified in src/interfaces/track.h.
 The code of the default module is located in [src/modules/track](@ref src/modules/track).

 ### Robot #

-The robot module(s) drive the cars in the simulation.
+The robot module(s) (@ref robotmodint) drive the cars in the simulation.
 TORCS can load multiple robots at the same time to drive multiple cars, one robot supports up to 10 cars at once.
 The major function is [rbDrive](@ref tfRbDrive), which takes as argument an index